HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 ###### 3.2.6.4.4) 'in head' 插入模式

 1) A character token that is one of U+0009 CHARACTER TABULATION, U+000A LINE FEED (LF), U+000C FORM FEED (FF), U+000D CARRIAGE RETURN (CR), or U+0020 SPACE
    - Insert the character.
 2) A comment token
    - Insert a comment.
 3) A DOCTYPE token
    - Parse error.
 Ignore the token.
 4) A start tag whose tag name is "hvml"
     - Parse error.
 Ignore the token.
 > Process the token using the rules for the "in body" insertion mode.
+>
 > -- From HTML spec.
 5) A start tag of a foreign element
    - If the current node on the stack of open elements is not the `head` element, pop the node off the stack of open elements.
    - Insert a foreign element for the token.
    - Follow the generic raw text element parsing algorithm.
    - Acknowledge the token's self-closing flag, if it is set.
 > A start tag whose tag name is "title"
+>
 > Follow the generic RCDATA element parsing algorithm.
+>
 > -- From HTML spec.
 6) An end tag whose tag name is "head"
    - Pop the current node off the stack of open elements if it is not the `head` element.
    - Pop the current node (which will be the head element) off the stack of open elements.
    - Switch the insertion mode to "after head".
-7) An end tag whose tag name is one of: "body", "html", "br"
+7) An end tag whose tag name is one of: "body", "html"
    - Act as described in the "anything else" entry below.
 8) A start tag whose tag name is "archedata"
    - Insert an HVML element for the token.